 Most bass fisherman lip their bass.
 If you do choose to use a net, try these out.

 Some game cut a Senko in half, put it on a 1/4 Ounce jighead, and named it after himself.
 This is the lure that gets laughed at, but it works.
-Don’t waste money on Ned Plastics; instead just wait til a bass breaks your Senko in half and recycle it.
+Don’t waste money on Ned Plastics; instead just wait until a bass breaks your Senko in half and extend its life by using it as a Ned Rig.

 There is so much out there, it’s hard to list.
-I carry honestly never use lizards or crawfish, but they can be effective.
-Just experiment.
+I honestly never use lizards or crawfish, but they can be effective.
+Just experiment and find your “specialty” lures.

 I’ve tried others, but you’re better off just having a selection of these.